An Annotated Secondary Source Bibliography for Use in Historical Research on Lady Jane Grey

 One of the first clues a reader can use to evaluate the scholarly utility of any book is the identity of the publisher.
 Amberley, the publisher of this book, is a non-scholarly or so-called “trade” press that produces in high volume on a wide range of topics, especially in the fields of the history of the military, of transport and industry, and of sport.
 And whereas scholarly and academic presses utilize external experts in the subject at hand to evaluate the suitability for publication of all submissions received, trade presses do not.
 They rely instead on in-house non-expert editors and often give greater consideration to the sales potential of a book than to its adherence to recognized scholarly methodologies.

-I quite strongly suspect that Ms Thomas sought to produce a scholarly study of the Greys.
-She seems to have conducted admirably extensive historical research in preparation for writing The House of Grey, for example.
+Having met Ms Thomas and having discussed her book with her, I am confident that Ms Thomas sought to produce a scholarly study of the Greys.
+She conducted admirably extensive historical research in preparation for writing The House of Grey, for example.
 There is, however, a tendency throughout of treading far too close to the line between non-fiction and fiction.
 And while the result is far more scholarly than most of Amberley’s other offerings, Amberley’s editors appear to have failed Ms Thomas.
 Illustrative examples of what I consider to be failures on the part of Amberley’s editors:

 Chapter 11: Darkening Skies is twelve and a half pages long and includes at least sixteen phrases in inverted commas (“quotation marks,” as we Americans call them) plus a plethora of statistics, yet there are only twelve endnotes, of which fully half are discursive rather than reference to the source material.
 Each quotation and each statistic should have its own endnote citing the source in which it was found, so that Chapter 11 should have a minimum of sixteen citational endnotes in addition to the discursive ones.